PufferFinance/website-docs/docs/arch/pufeth.md

 LSDs are a convenient way for ETH holders to earn staking rewards without requiring any technical knowledge or the infrastructure to run an Ethereum validator.
 Simply by holding the LSD, a `Staker` will earn rewards over time and contribute to the overall security of Ethereum.

 ## pufETH
-Puffer's pool offers a LSD called `pufETH` that is an ERC20, rebasing token based off of [Aave's aToken](https://docs.aave.com/developers/tokens/atoken).
+Puffer's pool offers a LSD called `pufETH` that is an ERC20 token based off of [Compound's cToken](https://docs.compound.finance/v2/ctokens/#ctokens).
 Any Staker with at least 0.01 ETH can mint new pufETH and begin earning passive staking rewards.
 This significantly reduces the barrier of entry to start contributing to Ethereum's decentralization.

 ### Minting
 Stakers mint() pufETH by sending ETH to the pool contract.
 Their pufETH will immediately begin earning staking rewards.